react-grid-layout/react-draggable/README.md

 // if you need to have direct control of the element.
 position: {x: number, y: number}

+// A position offset to start with.
+Useful for giving an initial position
+// to the element.
+Differs from `defaultPosition` in that it does not
+// affect the postiion returned in draggable callbacks, and in that it
+// accepts strings, like `{x: '10%', y: '10%'}`.
+positionOffset: {x: number | string, y: number | string},

 // Specifies the scale of the canvas your are dragging this element on.
 This allows
 // you to, for example, get the correct drag deltas while you are zoomed in or out via
 // a transform or matrix in the parent of this element.